privML/privacy-evaluator/README.md

 - for detailed list see [requirements.txt](requirements.txt)

 ## Installation
-- if we need this section
-- could be a command line code
+- tbd

 ## How to use the Privacy Evaluator?
-- description how our project works
+- tbd

 ### Example
-- some examples would be good
+- tbd

 ## Attacks